FastNetMon Advanced integration with Cloudflare Magic Transit scrubbing centre

 sudo fcli commit

-After that we recommend manually blocking some IP address from test prefix and checking that it works as expected.
+After that, we recommend manually blocking some IP addresses from the test prefix and checking that it works as expected.

 You can do it this way: